 Don't say just another fishing story to Bruce Smith, skipper of 'Striker', and his client, Kirk Stoneman.
 They caught a 164.2kg (366lb) Striped marlin on 10kg (20lb) line, a world record, doing just that.
 Mind you Bruce caught a 333kg (740lb) Black marlin doing the same thing, a few years back.

-What do you say to the older, fat and fifty, ex-trained seals of the Muriwai Surf Lifesaving Club, who nearly thirty years ago, used to row out to the island in their surf boat and catch fish to sell for club funds.
+What do you say to the older, fat and fifty, ex-trained seals of the Muriwai Surf Lifesaving Club, who around 45 years ago, used to row out to the island in their surf boat and catch fish to sell for club funds.

 Their tale of a huge blue fish, with stripes that looked like neon lights, which took a snapper bait, were greeted with howls of derision.
 Marlin on the West Coast?
 No way.
 No way there is not a fleet out there each day, these days, when weather permits.